 Ray Freudiger (Cincinnati, OH) received dismissal of two charges filed with the Ohio Civil Rights Commission.
 The charging party was removed from two of our client’s stores.
 He claimed it was due to discrimination because of his race and disability (he had a service animal with him).
 We submitted a position statement, along with the affidavits of employees and managers explaining that he was removed because he was videoing other customers without their consent and making racially charged comments to employees and customers.

 Workers’ Compensation Department

-Defense Digest, Vol. 23, No. 1, March 2017.
-Defense Digest is prepared by Marshall Dennehey Warner Coleman & Goggin to provide information on recent legal developments of interest to our readers.
+Defense Digest, Vol. 27, No. 4, September 2021 is prepared by Marshall Dennehey Warner Coleman & Goggin to provide information on recent legal developments of interest to our readers.
 This publication is not intended to provide legal advice for a specific situation or to create an attorney-client relationship.
-ATTORNEY ADVERTISING pursuant to New York RPC 7.1. © 2017 Marshall Dennehey Warner Coleman & Goggin.
+ATTORNEY ADVERTISING pursuant to New York RPC 7.1. © 2021 Marshall Dennehey Warner Coleman & Goggin.
 All Rights Reserved.
 This article may not be reprinted without the express written permission of our firm.
 For reprints, contact firstname.lastname@example.org.